Beastea3/testReadTheDoc/Finance/FRM/Intro of Risk Management.md

 2. HML: High Minus Low;
 3. M: Market Base Line;

-In 2016, Fama and French add two new factors: RMW(Robust Minus Weak) and CMA(Conservative Minus Aggressive), and with these two factors, Fama and French shows the HML fatcor is redundant then.
+In 2016, Fama and French add two new factors: RMW(Robust Minus Weak) and CMA(Conservative Minus Aggressive), and with these two factors, Fama and French shows the HML factor is redundant then.

 ### Effective Data Aggregation and Risk Reporting